wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/1-flow-introduction.md

 * View and filter runs by notification type.

 ## A brief tour of Microsoft Flow
-Let's jump into the tool, and we'll show you around.
+Let's jump into Microsoft Flow, and we'll show you around.
 We have tons of information for you to learn about how to use Microsoft Flow.

 ![Start of the tour](../media/start-of-tour.png)

-On the home page, you'll find these menus:
+When you sign in to Microsoft Flow, you'll find these menus:

 * **My flows**, where your flows reside.
 * **Templates**, where you can take a look at some of the most popular templates.
 These should give you some great ideas for flows you want to try.
 * **Approvals**, where you can automate and streamline your approval process.
-* **Connectors** (formerly called Services), where you can connect from one service to another.
+* **Connectors**, (formerly called Services), where you can connect from one service to another.
 * **Learn**, where you can find information that will help you quickly ramp up on Microsoft Flow.

 For now, let's focus on the **Learn** menu, which has these options: